Code-Institute-Submissions/BitWise-Front-End_2/README.md

 If the user is the profile owner they can delete their languages using the top right button on the language card.

-This will not produce a pop-up confirmation as there is little risk assosiated with deletion of a language.
+This will not produce a pop-up confirmation as there is little risk associated with deletion of a language.

-The state of the languages are updated to remove the language immediatly.
+The state of the languages are updated to remove the language immediately.
 As is the profile state which updates the languages count.

-On successfull or failed link deletion a notification will be generated using the [notification feature](#notifications).
+On successful or failed link deletion a notification will be generated using the [notification feature](#notifications).

 ---

 ## List Recommended Articles

 If the current user navigates to their own profile an additional tab will be present for recommended articles.
-This will not be present on anyone elses profile as it is only for the benifit of the logged in user.
+This will not be present on anyone elses profile as it is only for the benefit of the logged in user.

-This tab will hold a list or articles that have been recommended to the user by other profiles (or the user themselves).
+This tab will hold a list of articles that have been recommended to the user by other profiles (or the user themselves).

 If there are no recommended articles it will show a message of no articles recommended.